April 8, 2022

 Tools for assessing these skills have existed in English for many years.
 But teachers in the US have not had comparable tools in Spanish—where onset and rime do not exist, for example.
 So the ability to access an authentic, psychometrically solid tool in Spanish that can be used across schools and provides reliable data for decision-making is a game-changer, helping educators to more fully support literacy development in both languages.
 That has been our goal from the beginning, and I cannot wait for educators to start using this assessment.

-If your school or district uses the Star 360 assessment suite, you’ll have access to Star CBM Lectura at no additional cost when it’s released for Back-to-School.
+If your school or district uses the Star 360 assessment suite, you now have access to Star CBM Lectura at no additional cost.
 If you’re not currently using the Star 360 suite, click the button below to learn more.